 Getting Things Done, aka GTD, has been a foundational productivity system in my career.

-Have you ever had just the right thing come to you at just the right time?
-For me, that time was back in the mid-2000s, and that something was the book Getting Things Done by David Allen.
+Have you ever had just the right discovery come to you at just the right time?
+For me, that time was the mid-2000s, and that discovery was the book Getting Things Done by David Allen.

-Here’s an action shot of a depressingly-younger looking me during that time having some sort of intense conversation.
+Here’s an action shot of a depressingly younger-looking me having some sort of intense conversation.
 Check out those phone books holding up the big CRT monitors.

-There some things to note on the cubicle wall behind me:
+There are some things to note on the cubicle wall behind me:

-- A nazar I picked up on my honeymoon in Turkey to protect against the evil eye.
+- A Nazar Boncuk I picked up on my honeymoon in Turkey to protect against the evil eye.
 Can’t hurt!

 - A wedding photo that I mainly put there in case my wife came to visit me at work — I didn’t want to get in trouble for not having one

 - 2 years’ worth of calendars, which comes in very handy when you work in a financial software company

 - Our 5 am shift schedule and pager shift schedule, which anyone who worked in finance on the west coast will identify with

 - Sticky notes with SQL statements that I could never remember the syntax for